The Administrative Data Research Centre Wales

 - Swansea Research Institute for Applied Social Sciences

-ADRC Wales builds on existing expertise and an acknowledged reputation for the safe and trustworthy use of complex social data to create a Centre that uses cutting-edge technology to efficiently link and analyse de-identified administrative data that has the ability to inform social, economic and health related research in the UK.
+ADRC-W builds on existing expertise and an acknowledged reputation for the safe and trustworthy use of complex social data to create a Centre that uses cutting-edge technology to efficiently link and

 The Centre will be the focal point for data-related social research in Wales and a major player in UK-wide efforts to transform research and policy environments.